-(Optional: You can simply stay as a large group or students can individually choose videos)
+(Optional: You can also do this as a large group or students can do individually)

-"We're going to break up into small groups and watch two short videos.
+"We're going to break up into small groups and watch a short video on signs and symptoms.
+Each group will get to choose which student story they want to watch.
 In your Student Workbook, there are descriptions and QR codes for each of the student stories.
-Select which two stories your group would like to watch and then, while you watch, write down in your workbook the signs and symptoms that the students in the videos experienced."
+Select which story you'd like to watch and while you watch, write down in your workbook the signs and symptoms that the student experienced."

 Lindsey is a first-generation student from Illinois whose depression started at six years old.
 She says her depression felt like "little tornadoes in my head".
 Lindsey loves to read, is a dedicated student and is very involved in clubs at school.
 Henry is from Knoxville, Tennessee.
 He loves to write, play sports and hang out with his friends.
 Henry describes feeling anxious, worried often and "never really feeling happy".
 Jasmine is an African American student who moved from a small town to a big city.
 Her move and experiencing community violence contributed to her depression.
 She is passionate about church and her family.
 Catharine is from Ohio and is a sports enthusiast; she loves ice skating and tennis.
 Catharine felt that she needed to be "perfect" at everything: sports, school, friends.
 She was first diagnosed with anxiety, but then her symptoms of depression began.

 Alan loves his band and his girlfriend.
 His depression began during his parents' divorce.
 He describes his depression as a "big, sinking feeling" in his chest.
 Mason is an Asian-American student who experienced anxiety and perfectionism.
 He loves his family, friends and sports.
 His dad also experienced depression and is very supportive of Mason.
 Edgar recently moved from Mexico City to the United States.
 He left behind his friends and many of his family members.
 Edgar loves soccer and music.
 Callie is from Chicago.
 She loves to run track and hang out with her friends.
 Struggles with her peers impacted her experience with depression and she felt very isolated during this time.

-Slide 7: Signs & Symptoms Discussion Questions
+Slide 7: Discussion